#525 - Family Dog

 The gist of the television series is that the family dog (I don't know if he has a name) encounters a number of "wacky" adventures while being abused by the horrible suburban family that took him in.
 I only know this because I forced myself to watch a few episodes on Youtube in the name of research for this review.
 And while I found the animation to be rather good, especially for the era, the plotlines are extremely slow-paced, and the humor almost nonexistent.
 As in, I'm not even sure if it was supposed to be a sitcom or a drama, and I'm not joking.
 I'm not sure if they were going for a tone of dark comedy, melancholy, or an unflattering commentary of the (then) current state of suburban America.
 For instance, episode one begins as an extended dog abuse gag.
 Except no one on the writing staff remembered to write any actual jokes into the script.
 Things only get worse as the plot transitions into a nonsensical dog show number.
 Episode two is so bad that I'm not even going to try and explain it.

-Now to be fair most shows take at least a season to hit any sort of a stride, and FD was cancelled well before that mark.
+Now, to be fair most shows take at least one season to hit any sort of a stride, and FD was cancelled well before that mark.
 But everything about it was so pointless and nihilistic, with characters so deeply unlikable, that I don't know where they even could have taken things.
 And remember that this was the era where everyone was trying to cash in on the success of The Simpsons, so concepts as horrible as this were not uncommon (ie Fish Police).
 The only truly interesting, and bewildering, thing about the whole project was the list of huge names attached to the production credits; Steven Spielberg, Tim Burton, and Brad Bird, among others.
 Don't try to process any of that, or your brain will melt.

 Anyway, the Family Dog video game for Super Nintendo can basically be summarized as an episode of the show where the dog is harassed by the son for awhile, then gets sent to the pound for it, immediately escapes, and then runs home.
 Cue credits.
 It's no exaggeration to say this is a ten minute game once you know what you're doing, and maybe 45 minutes before then.